mojaloop/mojaloop-business-docs/vuepress/docs/guides/Role-based-access-control.md

 The Hub itself has the following portals:

 - **Hub Operator onboarding:**
 Currently there is no bundled Identity and Access Management (IAM) solution for Hub operators, though the function is partly filled through the use of WSO2.
-Development work is under way to develop a comprehensive IAM solution based around Ory and Keycloak.
+Development work is underway to develop a comprehensive IAM solution based around Ory and Keycloak.
 This will see an admin operator created alongside the deployment of the Hub, which acts as a first foundational step in this area.
 - **Finance Portal:** It has two principal functions: the management of settlement operations, and the management of the liquidity position of individual DFSPs (and related to this, their Net Debit Cap (NDC) value).
 Access to the Finance Portal is currently limited to a simple username/password access control function.
 - **Participant lifecycle:** Controlling and configuring access to the Hub by DFSPs.